dimitriskokoretsis/blog_public/random-biscuits/index.md

 ## 2:     icing   987
 ```

 Chocolate and icing were drawn as up-facing sides about half of the times each (1013 and 987, out of 2000 total draws).
-Now let's see how many times each *combination* of sides was drawn:
+Now let's count how many times each **combination** of sides was drawn:

 ```r